Strategic Air Command: End of the Cold War and Operation Desert Storm

+Culture and legacy

+The Strategic Air Command left a lasting cultural impact in addition to its military legacy.
+The most prominent slogan associated with SAC is the official motto, “Peace Is Our Profession.”
+This phrase captured the command's role in maintaining peace through deterrence during the Cold War.
+Another unofficial slogan became part of SAC lore: “To err is human; to forgive is not SAC policy.”
+This saying reflected the high standards and strict discipline within SAC, where precision and accountability were paramount due to the critical nature of its mission.
+Additional, unofficial slogans include "Peace Through Strength" and "Peace Through Superior Firepower".

 Commemoration and new commands

 The SAC Museum located adjacent to Offutt AFB was moved in 1998 to a site near Ashland, Nebraska and renamed as the Strategic Air and Space Museum in 2001.
 Organizations commemorating SAC include the Strategic Air Command Veterans Association, the SAC Society, the B-47 Stratojet Association, the B-52 Stratofortress Association, the FB-111 Association, the SAC Airborne Command Control Association, the Association of Air Force Missileers, the SAC Elite Guard Association and the Strategic Air Command Memorial Amateur Radio Club.
 After the Cold War, SAC histories included a 1990 almanac and a 2006 organizational history.

 In 2009, the Air Force Global Strike Command (AFGSC) was activated with the lineage of Strategic Air Command.
 AFGSC, headquartered at Barksdale AFB, Louisiana, is one of two USAF component commands assigned to United States Strategic Command (USSTRATCOM).
 AFGSC currently consists of Eighth Air Force (8AF), responsible for the nuclear-capable manned heavy bomber force, and Twentieth Air Force (20AF), responsible for the ICBM force.